codedragon/code_reviews/slides.md

 * Git keeps track of history
 * Serves as a backup
-  (as long as you push your changes to at least one other machine)
+* Assists you to create a system for easier collaboration
 * Can be used to enforce standards